-Subject to any restrictions set out in this regulation, the following persons are permitted to be on school premises when the premises are being used for a purpose authorized by the board - O. Reg.
-471/07:
+1. Subject to any restrictions set out in this regulation, the following persons are permitted to be on school premises when the premises are being used for a purpose authorized by the Board:

-- pupil enrolled in the school

-- parent or guardian of such pupil

-- person employed or retained by Board

-- person on premises for lawful purpose
+- A person/pupil enrolled in the school. - A parent or guardian of such pupil. - A person employed or retained by the Board. - A person on the premises for lawful purpose.

-Note: These rights to access do not entitle the person to have access to all areas of the school.
+Access to school premises does not entitle the person to have access to all areas of the school.